LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 **nmiss(argument-1 <, argument-2,…, argument-n>)**: Counts the number of missing _numeric_ arguments.

+Note: The CMISS function does not convert any argument.
+The NMISS function converts all arguments to numeric values.

 **SCAN(string, count <, character-list <, modifier>>)**: Returns the nth word from a character string.
 (Remember the order of arguments.)